 One of the most important properties of concrete is its strength.
 The purpose of strength testing is to verify the strength potential of the concrete.
-For most concrete construction, a compressive strength of 3,500 psi (24,000 kPa), or a flexural strength of 650 psi (4,500 kPa), at an age of 14 days is required.
+For most concrete construction, a compressive strength of 3,500 psi, or a flexural strength of 650 psi, at an age of 14 days is required.
 Refer to Article 1020.04 for additional information.